Is the Phantom 4 Advanced a Better Deal than the Pro?

 In forward Draw mode, the drone follows the path at a constant speed and the camera faces the direction the drone is flying.
 In free draw mode, the drone follows the same route, but the pilot has the ability control the yaw and speed of the drone.

 DJI sells an upgraded remote with a 5.5″ 1080p touchscreen built into the transmitter.
 You won’t have to go through the hassle of connecting your phone or tablet.
 You also won’t have to worry about annoying incoming calls and texts during flight, like you do if you forget to enter airplane mode on your smart device before you take off.
 The upgraded remote will add an additional $300 to the total cost to your Phantom.
 Maybe the most important thing about this screen is that it is significantly brighter than your smart device, making it much easier to actually see what you are doing.

 Which is the right Phantom 4 for you?

 That depends on a few different things.
 Right now we would recommend either the Phantom 4 Pro or the original Phantom 4.
-The Phantom 4 Advanced is a spectacular machine, but if you are going to spend this much money on a drone then we would recommend spending the extra $150 dollars to secure a better obstacle avoidance system.
-If you are looking to save money then we’d recommend the original Phantom 4.
+The Phantom 4 Advanced is a spectacular machine and now with its lower price it is probably the best Phantom 4 in terms of value If you are looking to save even more money then we’d recommend the original Phantom 4.
 DJI has plans to discontinue the original 4, and when that happens we are hoping the price on the Advanced model will drop, giving the buyer a real reason to purchase it.